 Alice Masdewi Cheah

 Alice started Rhythmic Gymnastics at the age of 7 and pursued it for 11 years before retiring in 2015.
 In her years as a gymnast, she represented Selangor state and competed in national competitions such as MSSS & MSSM, SUKSES VIII 2009, SUKSES IX 2012, and SUKMA 2012.
 Trained under Ms. Katja Kleinveldt (Germany) and Ms. Valeyria (Russia), Alice has competed overseas in countries such as Japan, Korea and China.
 Alice has Level 1 coaching qualifications sanctioned by Malaysian Gymnastics Association (MGF).
-Being the youngest coach at CSRG, she is fresh in her skills and believes in sharing her experience and knowledge with the next generation of gymnasts.
+Being a young coach at CSRG, she is fresh in her skills and believes in sharing her experience and knowledge with the next generation of gymnast.

 Rachel started Rhythmic Gymnastics at the age of 7 and pursued it for 10 years.
 She was selected for Selangor state team at the age of 9 by Ms Elena Mesheryakova (Uzbekistan) and at the age of 10, she got selected for Malaysia National Rhythmic Gymnastics Team.
 She was coached by Ms Svetlana Mekantsishvili (Georgia) for 5 years and was under National Group Exercise Coach Ms Eriko Akebayashi (Japan) before retiring.
 She has competed in countries such as Thailand, Luxembourg, Poland, Greece and Japan.
 Her achievements include being part of the 2018 Asian Championship in Malaysia winning the bronze medal.
 She is passionate and believe in sharing her experiences with young gymnast.